jerryhui/thejasper/README.md

 =========
 ## MUST DO
 - [ ] put in doors and interactive objects
+- [ ] provide pre-rotation to objects
+- [ ] put in ghosts and monsters and stuff
 - [ ] *Lurcher* test (adding Physical().zeroMotion())
-- [ ] landscape location; might be fixed through rebake in meter
+- [ ] self-close main doors behind user

 ## NICE TO HAVE
-- [ ] self-close main doors behind user
+- [ ] main door coords: need to close gap
 - [ ] *Crawler* (creature moves randomly using Physics engine)

 ## PIPE DREAM